wombleton/gitlaw-nz/acts/R/Receiverships Act 1993.md

 *   (1) A receiver may execute in the name and on behalf of the grantor all documents necessary or incidental to the exercise of the receiver's powers.

-    (2) A document signed on behalf of a grantor that is a company within the meaning of section 2 of the Companies Act 1955 by a receiver shall be deemed to have been properly executed for the purposes of section 42 of that Act.
+    (2) \[Repealed\]

-    (3) A document signed on behalf of a grantor that is a company within the meaning of [section 2][56] of the Companies Act 1993 by a receiver shall be deemed to have been properly executed for the purposes of [section 180][87] of that Act.
+    (3) A document signed on behalf of a grantor that is a company within the meaning of [section 2(1)][56] of the Companies Act 1993 by a receiver is deemed to have been properly executed for the purposes of [section 180][88] of the Companies Act 1993\.

-    (4) Notwithstanding any other enactment or rule of law, or any memorandum or articles of association or other document defining the constitution of a grantor that is a body corporate, where the instrument under which a receiver is appointed empowers the receiver to execute documents and to use the grantor's common seal for that purpose, the receiver may execute the documents in the name and on behalf of the grantor by affixing the grantor's common seal to the documents and attesting the affixing of the common seal.
+    (4) Despite any other enactment or rule of law, or any document defining the constitution of a grantor that is a body corporate, if the instrument under which a receiver is appointed empowers the receiver to execute documents (and, if the grantor has a common seal, to use the grantor's common seal for that purpose), the receiver may execute the documents in the name and on behalf of the grantor (and, if the grantor has a common seal, the receiver may affix the common seal to the documents and attest to the affixing of the common seal).

     (5) A document executed in the manner prescribed by subsection (4) is deemed to have been properly executed by the grantor.

+    Section 13(2): repealed, on 5 December 2013, by [section 14][72] of the Companies Amendment Act 2013 (2013 No 111).

+    Section 13(3): replaced, on 5 December 2013, by [section 14][72] of the Companies Amendment Act 2013 (2013 No 111).

+    Section 13(4): replaced, on 5 December 2013, by [section 14][72] of the Companies Amendment Act 2013 (2013 No 111).

 ##### 14 Powers of receivers